fwolfst/githug/README.md

-# Githug
+# Hghug
 Git Your Game On [![Build Status](https://travis-ci.org/Gazler/githug.png?branch=master)](https://travis-ci.org/Gazler/githug)

 ## About
-Githug is designed to give you a practical way of learning git.
+Hghug is designed to give you a practical way of learning git.
 It has a series of levels, each utilizing git commands to ensure a correct answer.
 In this project, it will become hghug, a clone to learn hg instead (or better, as well).

 ## Installation
-To install Githug
+To install Hghug

     gem install githug

 After the gem is installed, you can run `githug` where you will be prompted to create a directory.
-Githug should work on Linux, OS X and Windows.
+Hghug should work on Linux, OS X and Windows.

 ## Commands

-Githug has 4 commands:
+Hghug has 4 commands:

  * play - This is the default command and it will check your solution for the current level.
  * hint - Gives you a hint (if available) for the current level